BrandonRast/automationCarfax-rep/README.md

 ---
 **Todo:**
-- Filter through colors to allow for more data (carfax has a 50 page limit for viewing inventory)
+- Filter through Tacoma color inventory to allow for more data (carfax has a 50 page limit for viewing inventory)
 - Reduce time it takes to pull data
 - Analyze data with Tableau and post link